Osiris-Team/VelocityAuth/README.md

 - Preconfigured and installed limbo auth-server.
 - Prevents kicking of already connected players (username spoofing / can only happen in offline mode).
 - Prevents join blocking (username spoofing / can only happen in offline mode).
+- Blocks all command execution when not logged in (except the /register and /login commands) , by changing the permissions function of the player.
 - Whitelist mode to completely block not registered players from joining.

 ## Commands